🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't rely on Grok to replace your clinical judgment, but use it to augment your decision-making by analyzing large datasets and identifying subtle patterns that may not be immediately apparent.
+Veterans know to avoid depending on this system to replace your clinical judgment, but use it to augment your decision-making by analyzing large datasets and identifying subtle patterns that may not be immediately apparent.

 Advanced Prompt Library